RationAI/WSI-Service/README.md

 The region and the tile endpoint also offer the selection of a layer with the index z in a Z-Stack.

+Get a detailed description of each endpoint by running the WSI Service (see *Getting started* section) and accessing the included Swagger UI [http://localhost:8080/docs](http://localhost:8080/docs).

 ### Standalone version

-The WSI Service relies on the [Storage Mapper Service](https://gitlab.cc-asp.fraunhofer.de/empaia/platform/data/storage-mapper-service) to get storage information for a certain slide ID.
-If the mapper-address is not provided (see [How to run](how-to-run)), the WSI Service will be run in standalone mode using a local mapper.
+The WSI Service relies on the [Storage Mapper Service](https://gitlab.cc-asp.fraunhofer.de/empaia/platform/data/storage-mapper-service) to get storage information for a certain slide id.
+If the mapper-address is not provided (see *Getting started* section), the WSI Service will be run in standalone mode using a local mapper.
 This local mapper fulfills the function of the storage mapper service, the id mapper service and part of the clinical data service by creating case ids for folders found in the data folder and slide ids for images within these case folders.
 In the standalone mode there are few additional endpoints, which can be accessed:

 - `GET /v1/cases/` - Get cases
 - `GET /v1/cases/{case_id}/slides/` - Get available slides